 That tribal connection, and the unique cultural perspectives, called to me from the past, almost as if my DNA demanded it.
 At around 10 years old my interest in learning about ethnic traditions blossomed, which led me into finding “the zone” in karate, meditation, yoga, running and so on.

-It was the struggle to afford repairing my first djembe; that struggle led me into learning about the construction and repairing drums.
+It was the struggle to afford to repair my first djembe; that struggle led me into learning about the construction and repairing drums.
 With a few kids and other “adult problems”, it was almost impossible for me to afford a repair on my only large djembe drum at the time, so I started to learn the process of rebuilding djembes (which led into repairing them for others).

 That same dilemma (minimal funds) led me to building my own flute, didgeridoo, and other instruments that I couldn’t afford to buy for myself at the time.
 After learning about building so many instruments, I just kept learning and expanding my knowledge in the broad field of indigenous instrument making.